 Rice with Cannellini Beans, Celery, and Carrot

 Preparation

-• Cook the rice in a pot with plenty of water.
-Add the diced carrot, salt, and a bit of celery for about fifteen minutes from when it starts boiling.
+• Start by cooking the rice in a pot with plenty of water.
+Add the carrot cut into small pieces, salt, and a bit of celery, for about fifteen minutes from boiling.

-• In a pan with sufficient extra virgin olive oil, sauté the finely chopped onion and add drained and rinsed pre-cooked cannellini beans, diced celery, tomatoes, and cover with a lid.
+• In a pan with enough extra virgin olive oil, sauté the finely chopped onion and add the drained and washed precooked cannellini beans, diced celery, tomatoes, and cover with a lid.

 • After a few minutes, add a ladle of the rice cooking water.
-Then drain the cooked rice, leaving it brothy, and serve on plates with the seasoned beans from the pan.
+Then drain the cooked rice, leaving it brothy, and serve on plates, serving with the beans seasoned in the pan.

-• Serve the rice as a first course not only for lunch but also for dinner due to its high digestibility.
-Rice with cannellini beans, celery, and carrot is a cheerful and colorful dish, beautiful to look at, indicated especially for the winter season as it warms and is also tasty.
+• Serve the rice as a first course not only for lunch but, due to its high digestibility, also for dinner.
+The rice with cannellini beans, celery, and carrot is a cheerful and colorful dish, nice to look at, suitable for the winter season especially as it warms and is also tasty.

+Rice with Cannellini Beans, Celery, and Carrot